artyom-kuznetsov/BDSM_Mod-Victoria2/README.md

 #### 1. ENABLE_PRICE_DELTA
 Prices shift by 0.25% of the base price instead of flat 0.01 per day.
 #### 2. PATCH_EXPONENTIAL_PRICE_DELTA
 Enables exponential price shifts instead of flat or percentual.
-INCOMPATIBLE with №1 (requested by maxioten).
+INCOMPATIBLE with №1 (made by vesper).
 #### 3. PATCH_MAX_RELATIVE_PRICE
 Just changes the price ceiling from x5 of base price to x20 of it.
 Note: an overflow might occur that will break your game if prices of some factory inputs go beyond its max savings.
 I recommend increasing MAX_FACTORY_MONEY_SAVE define if you are using this.